The Calming Effect of White Paint Colors in Your Home

 It’s essential to pick a white with undertones that will complement the existing décor in your room.

-How Lighting Affects White Paint
+How Lighting Changes White Paint Colors

 Below is a picture of our waterfront home in Rhode Island featuring white dove (same as the kitchen above) and you will notice that the color seems much brighter in this home.